About

 The guide is the product.
 AI is what makes them better at it.

-Individual practitioners: coaches, tutors, mentors who run a session-based practice and want better tools for managing it.
+Coaches, tutors, mentors who run a session-based practice and want better tools for managing it.

-Organizations: companies, institutions, studios that run coaching or mentorship programs and need something more capable than a spreadsheet.
+Companies, institutions, studios that run coaching or mentorship programs and need something more capable than a spreadsheet.

-Platform and product teams: companies across media, enterprise software, healthcare, financial services and beyond who need a senior outside perspective on what to build and how.
+Companies across media, enterprise software, healthcare, financial services and beyond who need a senior outside perspective on what to build and how.

 Ryan K. McDonald spent his career inside large organizations (ESPN, Yahoo, Splunk, Accenture, Cognizant, Abbott, Bank of America) watching the same pattern repeat.
 The organization invests in change.
 People get assigned coaches, trainers, mentors.
 The guidance is generic.
 The examples don't match anyone's actual situation.
 The coach is focused on their numbers, not the person in front of them.
 The skills gap doesn't close.